What is a Concussion?

 - Specific recommendations around employment/academic demands

 - Manual therapy for associated complaints (neck pain, whiplash etc.)

 - Physical exertion testing and exercise plans for return-to-sport

 Once symptom free, it is recommended that each athlete undergo a step-wise process of physical exertion testing.
 Similar to weight training, athletes recovering from a concussion should not skip to 100% exertion from 0% in a short time frame.
 Physical exertion testing is important not only for physical re-conditioning, but to guard against symptom relapse and help prevent premature return-to-sport.
 Our Club Physio Plus professionals can guide you through this process.

-We are a certified provider of the nationally renowned Shift Concussion Management Program.
+Russell Gunner is a trained provider of the Shift Concussion Management Program.

 Baseline testing is designed for athletes participating in collision or high impact sports where the likelihood of head or neck trauma is high.
 It consists of an assessment of the range of motion and strength of the neck, balance/proprioception, eye movement/tracking, coordination, and memory testing and may or may not include the iMPACT computerized neurocognitive test.
 Ideally, baseline testing is done at the beginning of the season, but can be done at any time.
 The testing should be completed annually as the child’s cognitive function is constantly changing as they get older.
 The goal of baseline testing is to establish the athlete’s current abilities and any pre-existing deficits in each category.
 Should the athlete suffer a concussion throughout the year, having the baseline scores will better enable us to determine the athlete’s ability to return to play at the appropriate time.

 Your private insurance may cover the costs of the baseline and post-concussion treatments if you have Athletic Therapy or Acupuncture within your plan.
 Hockey Canada will cover some of the post-concussion treatments and tests if you were injured during a hockey game.
 Please call the clinic for exact prices.